New Hampshire Saltwater Fishing

 Fishing (saltwater and freshwater) and hunting licenses, valid January 1 to December 31 of each year, may be purchased online via fishnh.com, from license agents, Fish and Game Department headquarters in Concord, Fish and Game Region 1, 2 and 4 Offices and some town or city clerks.
 Applicants must purchase their own licenses.
 A $2 transaction fee is charged for each license form ($2.75 for Internet purchases).

 Regular hunting and fishing licenses, including recreational saltwater, clam, and oyster, may be reprinted at the original issuing agent or at N.H.
 Fish and Game in Concord.
 If purchased at a license agent, and it is at least one week from the date of issue, the license can be reprinted from the online sales site.
 There is no charge for reprints, however, there is a limit on the number of reprints allowed.
-For all other miscellaneous and permanent licenses, duplicates are issued only at Fish and Game in Concord; there is a fee of $6.
+For all other miscellaneous licenses, duplicates are issued only at Fish and Game in Concord; there is a fee of $6.

 To obtain a license at resident rates, the person must present to the issuing agent a valid New Hampshire driver’s license or non-driver’s picture identification card issued by the N.H.
 Department of Safety, Division of Motor Vehicles.
 Whenever the applicant is under 18 years of age, the parent or guardian of the applicant shall be a resident and present their valid N.H. driver’s license or non-driver’s picture identification.